 If your breathing is not optimal, your performance and recovery are not optimal, and neither is your quality of sleep, focus and concentration.
 Whether you are an athlete or not, proper breathing is fundamental.

 I found freediving to be a shortcut to better health and more conscious breathing.
 But there are other ways to obtain this, especially when you don’t have access to water or simply don’t want to learn how to freedive.

 This is why I love to teach breathwork and help people understand the power of the breath to regain control over their health.
 In my teaching I combine the Oxygen Advantage method and my own experiences as a freediving coach and instructor.

-I offer in person sessions in Hong Kong, both one on one and group sessions.
+I offer in person sessions in The Netherlands, both one on one and group sessions.
 Online sessions and corporate sessions are available on demand.